The hard sales lessons we learned as we built one of India’s fastest-growing startups.

 In a world of indistinguishable or similar products like Coke vs. Pepsi, Wendy’s vs. Mcdonald’s or more controversially iOS vs. Android, people and companies tend to buy products from people and companies they like.

 Maya Angelou unwittingly summed up company culture beautifully.

 “People will forget what you said.
 People will forget what you did.
 But people will never forget how you made them feel.”

 You may have all the features you think your customer needs, but if you don’t have what your customer think they need, your sale will probably fall through.
-You may have excluded the feature because no one uses fax machine anymore, but if your clients are American hospitals, you’re losing a lead.
+You may have excluded the feature because no one uses fax machines anymore, but if your clients are American hospitals, you’re losing a lead.

-Decision makers in companies are flooded with information every day and have a range of priorities with varying degrees of urgency.
+Decision-makers in companies are flooded with information every day and have a range of priorities with varying degrees of urgency.